DjangoGirls/tutorial/django_models/README.md

 We will not explain every bit of code here, since it would take too much time.
 You should take a look at Django's documentation, if you want to know more about Model fields and how to define things other than those described above (https://docs.djangoproject.com/en/1.6/ref/models/fields/#field-types).

 What about `def publish(self):`?
-It is exactly our `publish` method we were talking about before. `def` means that this is a function/method. `publish` is a name of the method.
+It is exactly our `publish` method we were talking about before. `def` means that this is a function/method. `publish` is the name of the method.
 You can change it, if you want.
 The rule is that we use lowercase and underscores instead of whitespaces (i.e. if you want to have a method that calculates average price you could call it `calculate_average_price`).

 Methods very often `return` something.
 There is an example of that in the `__str__` method.
 In this scenario, when we call `__str__()` we will get a text (**string**) with a Post title.